Bean leaf beetles

 To estimate percent defoliation, examine a minimum of 10 plants:

 - From each plant, select a leaf from the top, middle and bottom third of the plant.

-- Use Figure 3 to estimate percent defoliation for each leaf and calculate the average percent defoliation across the three leaves from each plant and then across the multiple plants (also see Visual guide for estimation of soybean defoliation).
+- Use Figure 3 to estimate percent defoliation for each leaf and calculate the average percent defoliation across the three leaves from each plant and then across the multiple plants.

 - This average percent defoliation for the field's canopy can be compared to treatment thresholds.

 - For vegetative plants (before flowering), treat if beetles are present and defoliation reaches 30 percent.

 - For reproductive plants (flowering to pod fill stage), treat if beetles are present and defoliation reaches 20 percent.

 - Treat if bean leaf beetles or other pod feeding insects are present and pod injury reaches 10%.
 Treat aggressively if populations are large and pod clipping is occurring.

 - Labeled rates of foliar insecticides can be used to manage defoliation and pod injury (follow directions on the product label).